FAIRdom/temp-website/README.md

 temp-website
 ============

-a temporary, static website, until we get something properly set-up using a framework like Drupal
+a temporary, static, website for http://fair-dom.org until we get something properly set-up using a framework like Drupal